Slyzingbergi/deep-forex-trading/platform_apis/README.md

-This repository contains some apis for interaction with python models and automatic trading apis provided by brokers.
+This repository contains some tools for interaction with python models and automatic trading apis provided by brokers.